In today’s post, I’d like to share everything I know about the Army Achievement Medal.

 Sample AAM Citations

 From time-to-time, we all need a little assistance in articulating the accomplishments of our Soldiers.
-Listed below, I’ve provided five sample Army Achievement Medal citations.
-Bear with me as these are mostly geared towards MGS type scenarios…but, you get the idea and maybe can draw from these examples.
+Listed below, I’ve provided numerous sample Army Achievement Medal citations.
+I’ve tried to provide a wide assortment of sample AAM citations.

 For outstanding performance of duties during MGS Gunnery 2013 while serving as Battalion VCE and Range Operations NCOIC.
 Your attention to detail, technical expertise, administrative abilities and coordination of efforts contributed to the overall success of the Battalion MGS as evident through their outstanding scores.
 Your outstanding performance reflect great credit upon you, the 2nd Battalion 112th Infantry, the PAANG and the United States Army.